Česká verze

 • Review of developmental position, kinesiology content, transition movements, and assessment in dynamic tests.

-• Mobilization techniques based on developmental kinesiology principles (C, T, L spine and rib mobilization).
+• Mobilization techniques based on developmental kinesiology principles (cervical, thoracic, lumbar spine, and rib mobilization).

-• Focus on some specific types of diagnoses – scoliosis, radicular pain syndromes, headache, vertigo, shoulder, hip, and foot problems.
+• Focus on specific anatomical areas and related diagnoses – scoliosis, radicular pain syndromes, headache, vertigo, shoulder, hip, and foot problems.

 • Paediatric topics: demonstration of infants and children with developmental problems, functional assessment, treatment strategies, handling, parent’s education, live paediatric patient demonstrations.

-• Lecture on how DNS can provide performance enhancement in the athletic population: contra and ipsilateral patterns in athletic performance.
+• Lecture on how Dynamic Neuromuscular Stabilization (DNS) can enhance performance in athletic populations, with a focus on contralateral and ipsilateral movement patterns in athletic performance.

-• Refine DNS manual skills - workshop in small groups; practicum with physios with and without patients.
+• Refinement of DNS manual skills – hands-on workshops in small groups, including practicums with and without patients.

 A Certificate of ATTENDANCE will be awarded by Prague School of Rehabilitation